 Regular readers of Just Publishing Advice will know that we also own Whizbuzz Books.
 The two sites have operated side by side for many years now.

-For authors who might be considering online book promotion, this article will give an outline view about how to use Whizbuzz Books to extend your book marketing reach.
+For authors who might be considering online book promotion sites, this article will give an outline view about how to use Whizbuzz Books to extend your book marketing reach.

 What Does Whizbuzz Books Do?